IAF Young Space Leaders (YSL) Recognition Programme

 The IAF Young Space Leaders (YSL) Recognition Programme is awarded to exceptional students and young professionals, who contribute to astronautics in their academic or early careers, reach out to other young people and their communities to share knowledge and experiences, have been engaged with the international space community and contribute to IAF activities.

-Nominate a candidate for the 2023 IAF Young Space Leaders (YSL) Recognition Programme !
+Nominate a candidate for the 2026 IAF Young Space Leaders (YSL) Recognition Programme!

-The International Astronautical Federation (IAF) is pleased to announce its 2023 IAF Young Space Leaders Recognition Programme that will provide opportunities to recognise students and young professionals who are demonstrating exceptional leadership in their academics or early careers.
-The IAF is soliciting nominations for the 2023 IAF Young Space Leaders Recognition Programme from IAF Members, Regional groups and Technical and Administrative Committees on students and young professionals between the ages of 21 to 35 years on 1 January 2023 who are:
+The International Astronautical Federation (IAF) is pleased to announce its 2026 IAF Young Space Leaders Recognition Programme that will provide opportunities to recognise students and young professionals who are demonstrating exceptional leadership in their academics or early careers.
+The IAF is soliciting nominations for the 2026 IAF Young Space Leaders Recognition Programme from IAF Members, Technical and Administrative Committees on students and young professionals between the ages of 21 to 35 years on 1 January 2026 who are:

 - Contributing to astronautics through their academic and/or professional activities,